 Cervical Spinal Canal Stenosis & Myelopathy

-What are the structures of the cervical spine?
+What are the parts of the cervical spine?

 What is a cervical spinal canal stenosis?